Skip to main content

 Why Online for an RN to BSN Program

 A flexible online nursing degree program allows students to learn when and where it is most convenient.
-Most online courses are accessible anytime, day or night — whenever the student can make the time between work, family and other commitments.
+Most online courses are accessible anytime, day or night.
+Students can complete studies whenever they can make time between work, family and other commitments.
 Whether they log on over a lunch break, while the kids are in bed or between shifts, nursing students can make the most of their time with the convenience of the online RN to BSN model.

 Students can take classes anywhere they have access to the internet, and many online programs offer multiple start dates.
 This gives working nurses the flexibility to jump in and start learning when it makes sense.

-Nurses who complete an RN to BSN online develop essential leadership skills in key areas.
-These nurses gain insight into health policy and health care financing, community and public health, systems thinking and quality improvement.
-By choosing an online RN to BSN program, nurses gain the skills and experience necessary to provide the best nursing care and advance their careers.
+Nurses who complete an RN to BSN online develop essential leadership skills in key areas, including health policy, healthcare financing, community and public health, systems thinking and quality improvement.
+By completing an online RN to BSN program, nurses are prepared to provide the highest level of patient care while qualifying for a range of career advancement opportunities in areas such as leadership, education and specialized practice.

-Learn more about the UNCW online RN to BSN program.
+Learn more about UNCW’s online RN to BSN program.

 Related Articles